 Abdelsalam, Mohamed R.

-Mohamed is conducting comparative research on Judicial Interpretations of human rights under the constitutional Sharia Principles and International obligations, under the supervision of Professor Guillaume Tusseau.
+Mohamed is conducting comparative research on the theory of judicialization of religion and courts’ practices under constitutional Islamic Sharia Principles and International obligations, under the supervision of Professor Guillaume Tusseau.

-- "Applying Civil Law to Curb Corruption: A tool for Civil Society and Individuals", Friday Poster and Research Presentation, 31th March 2017, Global Anti-Corruption & Integrity Forum, OECD, Paris, France.
+- "Applying Civil Law to Curb Corruption: A tool for Civil Society and Individuals", Friday Poster and Research Presentation, 31th March 2017, Global Anti-Corruption & Integrity Forum, OECD, Paris, France